opencastsoftware/govuk-frontend-freemarker/README.md

 This repository contains [Apache FreeMarker](https://freemarker.apache.org/) templates for the [GOV.UK Design System](https://design-system.service.gov.uk/) components.

+At present this repository is tracking version 4.x of the GOV.UK Frontend library, but work is ongoing to accomodate the major changes in version 5.x of GOV.UK Frontend.

 These templates have been translated from the original [Nunjucks](https://mozilla.github.io/nunjucks/) using the [govuk-frontend-transformer](https://github.com/opencastsoftware/govuk-frontend-transformer) project.

 ## Installation